-- first floor room with king or two twin beds
+- first floor room with king bed (can be separated into two twin beds)

 - private full bath with tub and shower